bioboot/bggn213_f17/class-material/05_blast-01.md

 * command line options, more generally - why so many?
 * automation rocks!

-# Reminder: shut down your instance!
+# Reminder: shut down your instance if you are stopping here!

 ### Other topics to discuss: